recalledz/project-start/docs/24-injury-system.md

 This module introduces a granular injury system for disciples.
 Each body part contributes a portion of the disciple's maximum health.
 Injuries progress from **Bruise** → **Wound** → **Destroyed** and reduce available HP.

 When a disciple's Water reaches 0 they start taking damage each second.
-Every hit randomly targets a body part using the following chances:
+Any damage suffered while Water is depleted also targets a random body part.
+Every hit randomly chooses among the following chances:

 | Body Part | Chance |
 |-----------|-------|